 Recent Tweet counts

 The recent Tweet counts endpoint allows you to programmatically retrieve the numerical count of Tweets for a query, over the last seven days.
-This endpoint is available via to anyone using keys and tokens that are associated with an App within a Project and uses OAuth 2.0 Bearer Token for authentication.
+This endpoint is available via to anyone using keys and tokens that are associated with an App within a Project and uses OAuth 2.0 App-Only for authentication.

 Full-archive Tweet counts